 BED-3077 International marketing - 10 ECTS

-Students have to hold a bachelor degree (180 ECTS) in one of the following disciplines: Business, Management, Marketing, Computer Science, Information Technology, Engineering, Electrical engineering, Physics, Health, Energy, Fisheries or Biotechnology.
+Students have to hold a bachelor's degree (180 ECTS) in one of the following disciplines: Business, Management, Marketing, Computer Science, Information Technology, Engineering, Electrical engineering, Physics, Health, Energy, Fisheries or Biotechnology.

 Applicants who hold a bachelor's degree or equivalent issued in countries other than the above mentioned region/countries must have an average grade B as a minimum, or the corresponding numerical mark/percentage score to be considered for admission.

-- The candidate has knowledge about the ongoing debates within the research field of international marketing of firms as well as specialized knowledge about the key challenges facing business people in foreign markets.
+- The candidate has knowledge about some of the ongoing debates within the research field of international marketing of firms as well as specialized knowledge about the key challenges facing business in foreign markets.

 - The candidate has thorough knowledge about key theoretical approaches that exist within the field of international marketing.